ioccc-src/winner/2014/skeggs/README.md

 * (10) data argument not used by format string

-  This occurs because some of the fprintf invocations don't use all their parameters.
+  This occurs because some of the `fprintf(3)` invocations don't use all their parameters.
 The program should still work fine!

 * (1) using the result of an assignment as a condition without parentheses